raphaelauv/Algorithms/2 ClusteringCoefficient/README.md

 ##### 4.1.1 Clustering (Global and Local)

-	The complexity is the same for the both algorithms , only 2* nb(tri) will be calculated with p processors
+	The complexity is the same for the both algorithms , only 2 * nb(tri) will be calculated. with p processors
 	Worst case (Complete graph) :
 		O(  ( m^(3/2) )/p  ) + Prefix_sum
 		-
 	  	m : number of edges
-	  	Prefix_sum : is not implemented here , so it cost n
+	  	Prefix_sum : impossible for Average so it cost n , for Global it cost logp(n) -
+	  	Global : We look for m^(3/2) neighour on each node with p processors Local : We look for m^(3/2) neighour on each node with p processors and update a concurrent variable on each node of the number of triangles to which it belongs

 ##### 4.1.1 Diameter and APL

-	The complexity is the same for the both algorithms and can be calculated at the same time with p processors
+	The complexity and algorithm is the same for the both so they can be calculated at the same time. with p processors
 	Worst case (Complete graph) :
 		O( (m*n) /p ) + Prefix_sum